spsforks/SCons-scons-wiki/MultipleDirectoryFortranBuild.md

 Return('objs')
 ```
 What you'll notice is that it uses a function Glob, which is imported from the SConstruct script.
-This Glob function is taken from the page [BuildDirGlob](BuildDirGlob); it allows you to do a glob for source files from within the corresponding build directory.
+This Glob function is taken from the page [VariantDirGlob](VariantDirGlob); it allows you to do a glob for source files from within the corresponding build directory.
 In this case it is used to get a list of all files with the extension .f90 or .f.

 A list of Objects are made in the usual way, and returned.
 Note that these Objects include the module files, in addition to the real object files.